HEALTH INSURANCE

 By Sean Callery

-To switch health insurance in Australia you simply need to apply for cover through a new fund.
-Your new fund will ask for your policy details relating to your old fund and will take care of the rest.
 When switching funds just make sure you are not going to be losing any coverage you might rely on in the future.
 Also bear in mind that if you apply for a higher level of cover, you will generally need to sit a waiting period on the new policy.
 During that period you will not be able to make a claim.

-Health insurance in Australia is not cheap.
 But just how expensive it is will depend on various factors, including:

 Whether health insurance is worth it or not comes down to your own situation.
 For example, the value you get from having it could be determined by your medical situation and needs, your income and how old you are.

-Younger people typically do not claim on their health insurance as often as older people, but there are may be discounts available to younger policyholders to incentivise them having cover in place.
+Younger people typically do not claim on their health insurance as often as older people, but there may be discounts available to younger policyholders to incentivise them having cover in place.

 The best health insurance policy will be different depending on what type of cover you need.
 Hospital policies are broken up into tiers based on the level of cover, while Extras policies are also categorised by the level of inclusions.
 Choosing the best policy for your needs means matching the inclusions to your current and likely future needs.
-Once you’ve decided what level of cover is best for you, you should compare multiple providers based on factors like premium cost and coverage limits before deciding which to go with.

 No, private health insurance is not mandatory in Australia.
 But there are several government incentives and policies in place that encourage people to have it.